SilentChaos512/mod-template-generator/README.md

 1. Edit config.json.
 This is where you set values like the mod ID.
 2. Run generate.py (`py ./generate.py`)
+3. When you are happy with the results, move the contents of the `output` directory somewhere else, so your code does not get nuked if you run the program again
+4. Enjoy not typing lots of boilerplate code

 ## Editing Templates